 Steve Jobs was undoubtedly a brilliant man.
 I recently watched a rare extended interview during which he recounted the birth and rise of his brilliant career in the computer industry.
 He retold a remarkable story of an old man in his neighbourhood who once showed him an old rock crusher.
-He took the young Jobs round to his back garden and placed some old, common rocks into this grinder.
+The old man once took the young Jobs round to his back garden and placed some old, common rocks into this grinder.
 The young Jobs was not impressed.
-The old man turned the grinder on and the noisy clashing of rocks knocking together sounded from the crusher.
+The old man turned the grinder on and the noisy clashing of rocks knocking together sounded from the odd machine.
 The old man told Jobs to come back tomorrow.
-The young computer craftsman was not impressed.
+The young computer nerd was not impressed.

-The next day Jobs returned and the old man produced the rock grinder from his pocket.
-Gleefully he took out from the grinder beautifully smooth, polished rocks.
+The next day, Jobs returned and the old man produced the rock grinder from his trousers pocket.
+Gleefully, he removed from the grinder beautifully polished rocks, smooth to the touch.
 Jobs was to learn a significant lesson much later in life.
-During the interview, he explained how working in a team is a bit like the rock grinder.
-Undoubtedly, there will be clashes, some noise and fights, but this is a necessary process in order to get the polished article, the refined idea, the brilliant product.
-We could argue that without this process we are actually placing the team in danger, in danger of blindly leading into complacency, and unchallenged uniformity.
-Everyone all in agreement with one another all the time is dangerous.
-This leads to group think; a bland, unchallenged oneness of opinion.
-Maybe this is what happened in the Holocaust, the transatlantic slave trade and other atrocities which required mass complicity.
+During the interview, he explained how working in a team is somewhat like the rock grinder.
+Undoubtedly, there will be clashes, some noise and friction, but this is a necessary process in order to achieve the polished article, the refined idea, the brilliant product.
+Arguably, without this process, perhaps we are placing the team in danger, in danger of blindly leading into complacency, and unchallenged thinking.
+Everyone, all in agreement with one another, all the time is dangerous.
+This leads to group think; a bland, unchallenged homogenous oneness of opinion.
+Maybe this is what happened in the Holocaust, the transatlantic slave trade and other atrocities for which ‘success’ required mass complicity without questioning.

-I’d like us all to remember that conflict within a team is sometimes necessary.
-Better to challenge an idea than follow blindly into a potential bad one.
+Whenever there is conflict of opinions within a team, remember that this is sometimes necessary.
+Better to challenge an idea than follow blindly into a potentially bad one.